-Mr. Tenney reported on the summary of the AMWUA preliminary draft budget and explained it was slightly higher than the projected 7.25% from December.
-Mr. Tenney reported that the largest expense category is administration, including salaries and ASRS contributions.
+Mr. Tenney reported on the summary of the AMWUA preliminary draft budget and explained it was a 8.3 percent more than the current budget and slightly higher than what had been projected last December.
+He noted that the largest expense category is administration, including salaries and ASRS contributions.
 Mr. Tenney reported that the draft budget balances necessary staff resources to achieve AMWUA's goals while remaining fiscally conservative.
 Mr. Tenney reported that the budget shows two positions, the Conservation Coordinator and Office Manager, which must still be filled in the next fiscal year and could be revised before the final budget is reviewed in June.
-Mr. Tenney then gave a detailed overview of each category regarding increases found in specific categories within the budget.
-Mr. Tenney reported that there is an anticipated carry-over amount of \$60,000 that will reduce the projected assessments given to members, and the exact amount of this carry-over will be added at the end of the fiscal year.
+Mr. Tenney then gave a detailed overview of each budget category regarding increases found in specific categories within the budget.
+Mr. Tenney reported that each member assessment may be higher or lower than the overall increase to the budget.
+He also reported that there is an anticipated carry-over amount of \$60,000 that will reduce the projected assessments given to members, and the exact amount of this carry-over will be added at the end of the fiscal year.